holdenk/spark-flowchart/docs/details/key-skew.md

 If you need exact quantiles, check out the example in [High Performance Spark](https://amzn.to/3cmdRw9)

-Certain types of aggregations and windows can result in partioning the data on a particular key.
+Certain types of aggregations and windows can result in partitioning the data on a particular key.